PTW-TUDa/eta-ctrl/docs/eta_ctrl/introduction.rst

     for instantiation of the agent or environment.
 These arguments must be specified as parameters in the corresponding section.

-.. autoclass:: eta_ctrl::ConfigOptSettings
+.. autoclass:: eta_ctrl::ConfigSettings
     :members:
     :noindex:
     :exclude-members: from_dict

 Configuration for optimization runs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 An optimization run must also be configured.
-This is done through the *ConfigOptRun* class.
+This is done through the *ConfigRun* class.
 The class uses the series name and run names for initialization.
 It provides facilities to create the paths required for optimization and to store information about the environments.
-Below, you can see the parameters that ConfigOptRun offers.
+Below, you can see the parameters that ConfigRun offers.
 Full documentation is in the API
-docs: :py:class:`eta_ctrl.config.ConfigOptRun`.
+docs: :py:class:`eta_ctrl.config.ConfigRun`.

 .. note::
     Core instantiates an object of this class automatically from the JSON configuration file.
 You do not need to specify any of the parameters listed here.
 They are listed here to show what is available for use during the optimization run.

-.. autoclass:: eta_ctrl::ConfigOptRun
+.. autoclass:: eta_ctrl::ConfigRun
     :members:
     :noindex:
     :exclude-members: from_dict, set_env_info, set_interaction_env_info, create_results_folders